 If you’d like to enjoy the extensive grounds, the property boasts 20 acres of rare palms, Spanish oaks, cycads, banyans, flowering trees, and much more.
 Again, you have so many options!
 There are five outdoor spaces for weddings: The Loggia, Prayer Well, Banyan Tree, Saviour Garden, and St. John Garden.
 The Gardens can accommodate up to 300 guests, so feel free to invite everyone!

 Whatever you choose, you can take comfort in knowing that you can do everything at the Monastery.
 Wedding, pictures, cocktail hour and reception.
 All in one place.
 Have your reception in a banquet style fit for your favorite Game of Thrones character in the Cloisters (the covered passageways that surround an open courtyard).
 Not for you?
 No worries, you can opt to have your reception in either the Loggia or the Gardens.
 The Monastery allows you to bring your own team, so you can create an event space that is your own.

 My take on it

 I’ve had the great pleasure of shooting here before, and the venue is certainly one of my favorites.
 The ancient feel gives every photo a sense of whimsy and artistry that’s truly unique.
-Take a browse through my ‘bohemian bride’ photo shoot that I had at this historic venue.
-I had so much shooting it, and I’m looking forward to the next wedding I capture there, will it be yours?
+I’m looking forward to the next wedding I capture there, will it be yours?